Case Study: How a Karachi Couple Built Their First PKR 5 Million Portfolio

 | Skill capital | Future income expansion | Fund courses and certifications annually |

-This three bucket model kept the plan balanced between today and tomorrow.
+This three-bucket structure kept the plan balanced between immediate needs and long-term growth.

 How they handled volatility

-They pre-defined what would trigger action and what would not.
-Market volatility alone was not a trigger.
+They defined upfront what triggers action.
+Market volatility by itself was not a trigger.

-Action triggers included job risk, emergency cash deficiency, or major family obligations.
-Everything else followed the default contribution schedule.
+Action triggers included job risk, running low on emergency cash, or major family obligations.
+Everything else followed the default schedule.

 Progress path to PKR 5 million